 What should be done at a minimum?

 At the very minimum young parents need a will.
-A will is a legal testament that specifies your wishes for the disposition of your property and declares who is in charge of doing so (an executor).
+A will is a legal testament that specifies your wishes for the disposition of your property and declares who oversees it (an executor).
 If you have children or other dependents, your will establishes guardianship arrangements.
 In both cases, absent a will, the state will make those determinations.

 But frankly, a will is usually not enough.
 It won’t designate how your assets will be controlled if you become incapacitated and it won’t prevent your assets from being probated which will cause delays and added expenses for your survivors.
 By adding two simple documents to your estate plan, you will be able to cover those bases.
 You need both a health directive and a living trust.